Arvtesh/UnityFx.Async/README.md

 ```
 ### Getting binaries
 The binaries are available as a [NuGet package](https://www.nuget.org/packages/UnityFx.Async).
 See [here](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) for instructions on installing a package via nuget.
 One can also download them directly from [Github releases](https://github.com/Arvtesh/UnityFx.Async/releases).
 Unity3d users can import corresponding [Unity Asset Store package](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696) using the editor.

+### Unity dependencies
+The library core (`UnityFx.Async.dll`) does not depend on Unity and can be used in any .NET projects (via assembly or [NuGet](https://www.nuget.org/packages/UnityFx.Async) reference).
+All Unity-specific stuff depends on the core and is included in [Unity Asset Store package](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696).

 ## Understanding the concepts
 The topics below are just a quick summary of problems and the proposed solutions.
 For more details on the topic please see useful links at the end of this document.